imagej/imagej.github.io/pages/Trainable_Weka_Segmentation.md

 #### Settings

-![Settings dialog of the Trainable Weka Segmentation plugin (2D features)](TWS-settings-dialog-2D.png
-"Settings dialog of the Trainable Weka Segmentation plugin (2D features)") The rest of tunable parameters of the plugin can be changed on the Settings dialog, which is displayed when clicking on this button.
+![Settings dialog of the Trainable Weka Segmentation plugin (2D features)](/images/pages/TWS-settings-dialog-2D.png "Settings dialog of the Trainable Weka Segmentation plugin (2D features)")" The rest of tunable parameters of the plugin can be changed on the Settings dialog, which is displayed when clicking on this button.